Academic Calendar 2025/26

 1. 60 general university-level credits by May 1 of the year of application, including the following:

-• Three credits of courses with Indigenous or First Nations content from the approved list (available on the BSW application page) or an equivalent course from another institution
+• Three credits of courses with Indigenous or First Nations content (chosen from the approved list available on the BSW application page) or an equivalent transferable course from another institution.

-2. Overall GPA of 2.67 for the 60 credits applied towards their BSW application.
+2. Cumulative GPA (CGPA) of 2.67 based on the 60 credits applied towards their BSW application.

-3. A minimum of 200 hours of paid or volunteer experience in the human services field supervised by social workers or other professionals.
-This can include hours in practica.
+3. A minimum of 200 hours of paid or volunteer experience in the field of human services supervised by social workers or other professionals.
+This may include hours completed as part of UFV HSER practicum courses.

-5. Two letters of reference.
-One letter must address the student’s most recent academic experience or potential, and one must be from a supervisor in the field of social work and/or human services that demonstrates the applicant’s skills and abilities.
+5. Two letters of reference on forms provided by the School of Social Work and Human Services.
+One letter must be from someone who taught the applicant in a course they completed and can speak directly to the applicant's recent academic experience and potential.
+The second letter must be from a recent supervisor of the applicant in the field of social work or human services who can speak directly to the applicant’s skills and abilities.

 When to apply